sercankulcu/sercankulcu.github.io/_pencils/2026-03-20-eberhard-faber-mongol-482.md

 The choice was effective precisely because the pencil was ordinary.

 A rare artist pencil would have weakened the point.
 Read needed an object that readers could take for granted.
 The Mongol 482 was familiar enough to represent the entire category.

+## Two Ways to Look at the Same Pencil

 For collectors, this creates two ways to look at the same pencil.